 5. Failing to Plan for Cash Flow Issues

-To make planning work for your business, you must revisit it as you grow.
+To make planning work for your business, you should revisit it as you grow.
 In that way, it’s less about the plan and more about planning.
-For tips on doing this read: 2 Easy Ways to Make Business Planning Enjoyable and Productive.
+For tips on doing this consider reading: How to Create a Business Plan for Any Stage of Your Company.